apostrophgroup/my-apostroph-docs/public/docs/myApostroph/en.md

 ### Recent jobs [](#last-orders)

 The display of recent jobs makes it possible for you to maintain a good overview of the jobs placed and their progress.
-To display the details of an job all you need to do is click on it.
+To display the details of a job all you need to do is click on it.
 If you would like to see all jobs, click **All**.
 This is how to open the list of jobs (see [List of jobs](#orders-list)).

 ![alt text][last-orders]